Skip to main content

 You cannot manually change the enablement settings for vulnerable function calls.
 If GitHub Advanced Security features and Dependabot alerts are enabled, vulnerable function calls is also enabled.
 Otherwise, it is disabled.

 8. In the "Code scanning" section of the security settings table, choose whether you want to enable, disable, or keep the existing settings for code scanning default setup.
-To learn about default setup, see "Configuring default setup for code scanning."
+If you want to target specific runners for code scanning, you can also choose to use custom-labeled runners at this step.
+See "Configuring default setup for code scanning."

 9. In the "Secret scanning" section of the security settings table, choose whether you want to enable, disable, or keep the existing settings for the following security features: